thenexthub/Codira/docs/proposals/valref.rst

 (implicitly or explicitly) are copied.
 Instance variables declared ``ref`` merely have their reference counts incremented (i.e. the reference is copied).
-Therefore, when the defaults are in play, the semantic rules already defined for Swift are preserved.
+Therefore, when the defaults are in play, the semantic rules already defined for Codira are preserved.

 The new rules are as follows: